 1. It is preliminarily inferred that the configuration of the switching device on the service side is incorrect.

 4. Check the E1 configurations of the switching devices at both ends to see whether the settings of the PCM30 and PCM31 formats are the same at both ends.
 If inconsistent, the out-of-multiframe alarm is generated when the PCM30 format is set at the peer end.
-The reason is that the PCM31 format does not involve multiframes and thus does not carry the multiframe signal octet on timeslot 16 of F0.Note: In general, for the switching devices provided by the vendors including Huawei in
+The reason is that the PCM31 format does not involve multiframes and thus does not carry the multiframe signal octet on timeslot 16 of F0.Note: In general, for the switching devices provided by the vendors including Huawei in China, the PCM30 format is adopted if the E1 path transmits channel associated signaling and the PCM30 format is adopted if the E1 path transmits common channel signaling.
+For the devices provided by overseas vendors including E, the PCM30 and PCM31 formats are not bound to the channel associated signaling or common channel signaling.
+Instead, an additional flag is available to control whether the PCM31 or PCM30 format is selected.
+Therefore, you need to check the flag carefully during the interconnection.

 The 2 Mbit/s link usually supports five frame formats: PCM30, PCM31, PCM30 CRC, PCM31 CRC, and non-frame structure.